julie-is-late/TensorFlow-Signal-Processing/README.md

 With this in mind, we'll move on to the main design.

 ## layer design
 Intuitively, it would make sense that a standard linear network would most likely not be able to properly model this problem.
 The data is probably too complex for it to interpret it.
 However, I still wanted to form a baseline to see just what kind of benefit we would achieve by moving to a more advanced network.

-I used a standard, fully connected regression neural network with varying depths of hidden layers.
+So to start, I used a standard fully connected regression neural network, varying the depth of the hidden layer to find something that seemed reasonable to train.
 The goal of this network was to try to overfit the training data to show that it can at least be brute forced.
+And boy did I have to brute force it.
+With the standard training set I was using, these networks were taking upwards of 4,000 epochs to train.

-Because this problem is attempting to directly emulate a filtering effect, it seems somewhat intuitive that this problem would be decently well represented by a convolutional network.
-If we could get the neural net to understand the audio input, we could train a convolutional layer to understand the change in the data from the input to the output.
-This might also allow us to combine convolutional layers which are trained from different filters, but more on that later.
+Moving past the basic networks, it seems somewhat intuitive that this problem would be decently well represented by a convolutional network because of it's ability to attempt to train filters on sections of the data.
+If these filters are large enough to detect full oscillations, it may be able to extract some relavant frequency data.
+As mentioned previously, any time we use a convolutional layer we will have to use a convolutional transpose layer on the output, so currently we've built up a basic system

 ## batching and data sampling